 The Corporation has a policy of on relevant annual continuing training and/or education of its directors which can be found in its Amended Manual of Corporate Governance (https://vitarich.com/wpcontent/uploads/2020/09/amendedmanualoncorporategovernance2017.pdf).
-However, for the year 2024, however, the directors were unable to attend to any training or seminar on corporate governance since the Board of Directors focused on risk management, specifically on the economic risks brought about by the unfavorable chicken prices in the market.
+However, for the year 2024, however, the directors were unable to attend to any training or seminar on corporate governance since the Board of Directors focused on risk management.